cfabianski/cfabianski.github.io/_posts/2014-10-23-how-to-represent-a-world-tree-structure.md

 ---

 In our main product ([BRIDGE][bridge]), a Store Locator, the SEO has to be really good.
-As such, we had to store a world tree structure in the database.
+As such, we have to store a world tree structure in the database.

 ## Use Case